 I set the box and its cover flush with the ground.
 So, no more trip hazard, and mowing is much easier - I just mow right over it.
 And if I get really fired up, I use the string trimmer along the edges of the cover.

 Now, the sewer cleanout is safely below ground and in a box that is flush with the ground.
 So, from the front yard, you can't even see that there is a box, much less some ugly sewer cleanout.
 This home improvement has really improved curb-appeal and safety.
-So, for about $33.00, this was another home improvement that improved my life.
+It was another home improvement that improved my life.

 This sewer cleanout was my own private cleanout on my property.
 You might have a sewer cleanout in "your yard" that is actually in the public right of way.
 (A lot of people don't realize that the public right of way line is often several feet behind the curb or sidewalk.)